MissVeronica/um-format-form-content/README.md

 1. Version 1.1.0 Option to remove Profile Photos from selected Profile pages.
 2. Version 1.2.0 Addition of a common shortcode for the Profile page which will activate the right UM Form depending on the current User viewing the Profile.
 3. Version 1.2.1 Code improvement
 4. Version 1.3.0 Removal of the Viewer Role selection.
 All User Roles can be equal.
 Profile Form selection depends on the URL User identification.
+Profile Menu Tabs must be updated with "Owner only"

 ## Installation & Updates
 1. Download the plugin ZIP file at the green Code button